ceph/ceph/doc/man/8/rbd.rst

   If image is a clone, information about its parent is also displayed.
   If a snapshot is specified, whether it is protected is shown as well.

+:command:`journal client disconnect` *journal-spec* Flag image journal client as disconnected.

+:command:`journal export` [--verbose] [--no-error] *src-journal-spec* *path-name* Export image journal to path (use - for stdout).
+It can be make a bakcup of the image journal especially before attempting dangerous operations.

+  Note that this command may not always work if the journal is badly corrupted.

+:command:`journal import` [--verbose] [--no-error] *path-name* *dest-journal-spec* Import image journal from path (use - for stdin).

+:command:`journal info` *journal-spec*
+  Show information about image journal.

+:command:`journal inspect` [--verbose] *journal-spec* Inspect and report image journal for structural errors.

+:command:`journal reset` *journal-spec*
+  Reset image journal.

+:command:`journal status` *journal-spec*
+  Show status of image journal.

 :command:`lock add` [--shared *lock-tag*] *image-spec* *lock-id* Lock an image.
 The lock-id is an arbitrary name for the user's convenience.
 By default, this is an exclusive lock, meaning it